 Add the Swiss cheese to the bottom slice.
 I used sliced Swiss cheese, grated would work, too.
 Top the cheese with that hot out of the frying pan egg.
 It’ll get the cheese melting.

-Stack the corned beef on top of the egg, next the kraut, and top it with a dollop of Thousand Island dressing.
+Stack the corned beef on top of the egg, next to the kraut, and top it with a dollop of Thousand Island dressing.

-Tip: If you don’t want all of the bread, serve them open faced with a fork and knife.
+Tip: If you don’t want all of the bread, serve them open-faced with a fork and knife.

 ^Love it?
 PIN It!!^

 We have gotten so much snow this winter, it’s ridiculous.
 The morning I made these to take photos for this post, the hubs and my youngest son had been out clearing snow and freezing their patooties off.
-I timed it perfectly, so they when they came in from outside they each had a nice warm breakfast sandwich waiting for them.
-My son chose the bagel sandwich.
+I timed it perfectly, so when they came in from outside they each had a nice warm breakfast sandwich waiting for them.
+My son chose a bagel sandwich.
 It was devoured in seconds.

 Tip: get that nice fluffy stack of eggs but cooking your scrambled eggs like you would an omelet.
 Fold it in quarters.

 Did you know that the Reuben Sandwich Originated right here in my hometown of Omaha, Nebraska?

 Some folks in other places may argue where the Reuben Sandwich originated.
 I am holding true to the fact that it was created right here in my hometown of Omaha, Nebraska, at the well known Blackstone Hotel.

 A Jewish Lithuanian-born grocer, named Reuben Kulakofsky, was the maker of the first Reuben Sandwich.
 Reuben attended a weekly poker game held at the Blackstone Hotel between the years of 1920-1935.
 The group came to refer to themselves as “The Committee.”